AmpersandTarski/ampersand-models/ButtonCRUD/README.md

   The flow of events is controlled by clicking on buttons.
   These buttons (dis)appear automatically, depending on the rights that are available in the session context.

-The context that `PortalXXXX` functions in, would in practice be set by your own application.
+The context that `XXXXPortal` functions in, would in practice be set by your own application.
 We 'emulate' that application using the interface `TestPortal`, which allows you to specify

 - whether or not the session has the right to create XXXX-objects